juliofornode/mean-basic/README.md

 * update get/post api with Mongo find/save

-5. Move ng to Server and use $Http to Connect ng the Api
+5. Move ng to Server and use $http to Connect ng to Node
 ---
 * Move posts.html to /layouts/posts.html
 ```